Skip to main content

 The placement year is a valuable tool that can enhance your employability and help you to develop as an individual.
 It is acknowledged that graduates with industry experience are generally much more attractive to employers.

-Our Placement Unit will be on hand to support you in finding suitable placement opportunities, through timetabled and drop-in sessions as well as by appointment.
+The Placement team support you in finding suitable placement opportunities, through timetabled and drop-in sessions as well as by appointment.
 They will assist you with preparing your CV and with interview techniques.
 They'll also be in contact with you during your placement so that you'll be fully supported.
+They are regularly in contact with local and national companies.
+Previous students have spent their placement year at companies including Hewlett Packard, MSD and Saftronics, as well as smaller companies from the local economy and further afield.
+You can find more information on placements here.

 I have learned everything from designing specifications to contributing to real deliverables - critical to aerospace.
 I made friends for life, and my role became my lifestyle.
 My understanding of Software Engineering totally changed before it was just coding - now it's a lifestyle with lots of coffee.